The 2025 OT Cyber Threat Report

 Download your 80 Years of Cyber Infographic and embark on the exciting journey of industrial controls and cybersecurity, from the dawn of electronic computers to today’s hyper-connected world.

-Join us on 26th Feb to explore and weigh in on a cutting-edge debate that is likely to change forever how we think about high-consequence threats.
+Watch the webinar to explore and weigh in on a cutting-edge debate that is likely to change forever how we think about high-consequence threats.

 In 2024, we witnessed more cyberattacks targeting OT and critical infrastructure.
 Analyzing these attacks reveals valuable insights that can help us bolster our OT security planning for 2025.
 Let’s explore the overarching themes of this past year’s attacks.